Wings Over Scotland: History

+2014 referendum campaign

 Wings Over Scotland was founded in 2011 by Bath-based video game journalist Stuart Campbell.
 On The Scottish Independence Podcast in October 2013, he said he "got fed up of just shouting at the TV when Newsnight Scotland was on".

 In August 2014, one month before the 2014 Scottish independence referendum, The Wee Blue Book, a 72-page book written by Campbell, was published.
 Within a month, the digital edition had been downloaded 550,000 times, in addition to 300,000 printed copies being distributed across Scotland.

+Crowdfunding

 In August 2015, a Kidderminster woman was fined more than £320 after pleading guilty to shoplifting a pack of chocolate bars valued at 75p; in her plea of mitigation, she claimed that after her benefits were sanctioned, hunger had led her to steal.
 Campbell saw the story online and set out to raise £500 on her behalf.
 Within the first day £12,000 had been donated.
 In total, the appeal raised over £16,000 and attracted significant media coverage.
 The woman subsequently asked that the £500 be donated to two women's charities.
 The remainder was then donated to a number of Scottish anti-poverty charities.

+Legal issues

 In October 2015, Campbell was fined £750 by the Electoral Commission for "failing to submit the necessary invoices and receipts after registering as an official yes campaigner during the independence referendum".

 In August 2017, Campbell was arrested, questioned and bailed on suspicion of harassment and malicious communications against an unnamed person.
 The Metropolitan Police announced at the beginning of November 2017 that after investigation Campbell had been cleared and released without charge.
 Campbell described the events as "an insane, ridiculous farce".

 In July 2018, the Wings Over Scotland YouTube channel was shut down (along with that of another user, Peter Curran) after copyright complaints from the BBC about short clips from its news and current affairs programmes.
 A few days later, following an intervention by Alex Salmond to the BBC's Director General, Tony Hall, the channel was reinstated and the BBC announced a decision to review its copyright policies.